Fractional susceptibility functions for the quadratic family: Misiurewicz-Thurston parameters: Introduction

 \begin{customconj}{A} For almost every mixing\footnote{Some results of \cite{BBS} require polynomial recurrence.
-We expect that this is an artefact of the method used there, but maybe TSR must be strengthened to polynomial recurrence.} $t\in TSR$, there exists $\Omega=\Omega(t)\subset TSR$ containing $t$, such that \eqref{tscond0} holds for all $\beta <2$, and such that, for any $C^1$ function $\phi$ supported in $[-2,2]$, the following holds:
+We expect that this is an artefact of the method used there, but maybe TSR must be strengthened to polynomial recurrence.} $t\in \TSR$, there exist $\bar\lambda_t>1$, $\epsilon>0$, and a set $\Omega=\Omega(t)\subset \TSR$ containing $t$ and satisfying \eqref{tscond0} for all $\beta <2$, such that, for any compactly supported $C^1$ function $\phi$, and any $N\ge 1$, the following holds:

 \begin{itemize}